 Library History

 The forerunner of the present Caldwell Public Library dates back to the post-Revolutionary War Era.
 The pioneers in the vicinity had limited funds but an unlimited interest in the written word.
 Consequently, they purchased books and founded a library in 1804.
-The number of books increased relatively few to over five hundred volumes in the ensuing years.
+The number of books increased from relatively few to over five hundred volumes in the ensuing years.

 Five Hundred Dollars was contributed by the founders for purchasing equipment and books.
-The first librarian was Matthias Canfield followed by Stephen Grover and William G. Crane.
+The first librarian was Matthias Canfield, followed by Stephen Grover and William G. Crane.
 The library was an inspiration and enjoyment to almost everybody in the area.

 Calvin S. Crane established a preparatory school in 1823 known as the Caldwell Academy.
-As a result, interest in literary and educational endeavors increase.
+As a result, interest in literary and educational endeavors increased.
 People were eager to purchase books for their own homes.
 This tendency prevailed from 1823 to 1830.
 During this time, many standard sets appeared in West Essex dwellings.
 As a result of personal or home ownership of book collections, the interest in the library waned, resulting in its dissolution in 1835.
 A pro rata dividend of the volumes was declared by the organizers and stockholders at this time.

 On January 27, 1894, Caldwell High School held a faculty meeting to discuss reading material for the students.
 At that time, nothing was available except books owned by the residents in the community.
 A committee consisting of Professor Clarence E. Hedden (Principal of the High School), Miss H. Toland (Mrs. Ezra Harrison), Miss Elizabeth Canfield and Miss Anna Crane were appointed to ascertain the feasibility of a reading room for students.